Ahmad-197/Portfolio-Projects/README.md

 After comparing the performance of the three mappers with three different types of datasets, the LSTM mapper has stood out to be the best among the three followed by the sequential mapper.
 LSTM mapper has displayed consistent and relatively accurate predictions.

-[^2]: These results could also be viewed in each of the given mapper training notebook

 ## **7. Citations**